spinner Loading...

 Mobility-as-a-Service: the new mobility of Merano

-The concept of ‘Mobility as a Service’ (MaaS) has considerable potential for success in highly urbanised areas with a higher concentration of users.
-However, can it also work in small Alpine communities, and if so, how?
-These are the questions that the MENTOR project has aimed to address since its launch in late 2018.
-To evaluate the feasibility of MaaS in the Alpine context, the concept has been put into practice in two Alpine regions: Merano in the Autonomous Province of Bolzano (Italy) and Brig-Glis in the Canton of Valais (Switzerland).
-For the application of the concept of “mobility as a service” to be possible, the essential requirement, in addition to the digital aspect, is the presence of a set of mobility services strongly integrated around the public transport offer, which is the backbone of the system.
-Therefore, the MENTOR project’s pilot activities concentrated primarily on examining the potential of new services that are strongly integrated with public transportation.
+The concept of ‘Mobility as a Service’ (MaaS) has considerable potential in highly urbanised areas, where there is a higher concentration of users.
+But could it also work in small Alpine communities?
+And if so, how?
+These are the questions that the MENTOR project has sought to answer since its launch in late 2018.
+In order to evaluate the feasibility of MaaS in an Alpine context, the concept has been implemented in two Alpine regions: Merano in the Autonomous Province of Bolzano (Italy) and Brig-Glis in the Canton of Valais (Switzerland).
+In order to apply the MaaS concept, it is essential that a set of mobility services are strongly integrated around the public transport offer, which forms the backbone of the system.
+Therefore, the MENTOR project’s pilot activities have focused primarily on exploring the potential of new services that integrate closely with public transport and are supported by mobility APIs and real-time open data

 All these services have been technologically connected to the Open Data Hub.
-Through a partnership between NOI Techpark and OpenMove, a cutting-edge digital solution has been developed, enabling the calculation of trip plans by integrating real-time data from all accessible mobility services.
+Through a partnership between NOI Techpark and OpenMove, a cutting-edge digital solution has been developed, enabling the calculation of trip plans by integrating real-time data from all accessible mobility services using mobility data spaces.
 This advanced application is available at mobility.meran.eu.

 Click to enlarge